xcTorres/xcTorres.github.io/post_backup/2020-03-27-learn-english.md

 **End date**  :  April 6th, 2020

 #### 25th March
-A 35-year-old man have tested positive for the virus.
+- A 35-year-old man have tested positive for the virus.

-More information follows. 后面还显示更多信息
+- More information follows. 后面还显示更多信息

-By now messages like this one are **commonplace** in South Korea.  司空见惯的事
+- By now messages like this one are **commonplace** in South Korea.  司空见惯的事

-The result has been **stunning**.
+- The result has been **stunning**.

-South Korea methods of fighting coronavirus has been **praised** as a model of how to contain the virus.
+- South Korea methods of fighting coronavirus has been **praised** as a model of how to contain the virus.

-It avoids forced restrictions on movement and does not lead to widespread closure of business.
+- It avoids forced restrictions on movement and does not lead to widespread closure of business.

-If South korea is reducing privacy **in exchange for** fighting the virus, many South Koreans seem to accept it happily.
+- If South korea is reducing privacy **in exchange for** fighting the virus, many South Koreans seem to accept it happily.

+#### 26th March
+- The International Olympic Committee has annouced a first-of-its-kind postponement of the Summer Olympics.
+- Athletes, sports organizations and national Olympic committees had been pressuring the IOC to postpone the games.
+- The notes that the virus had put serious limitations on traing and qualifying events, as well as efforts to fight the use performance-enhancing drugs.
+- **becon of hope** 希望的灯塔
+- Thankful to finally have some clarity regarding the Olympic Games.
+- **come at a cost** 付出代价
+- It was becoming increasingly clear that starting on July 24th was no longer a choice.
+- **reach a decision** 做出决定
+- **at a later date** 稍后

+#### 27th March

+#### 28th Mar
+- common expression 常见表达
+- Specifically, we take a tour of our largest organ: the skin.
+- They causr itching and great discomfort.
+- So, to **get under someone's skin** means to annoy them or, better still to bug them.
+- You have to be careful what you say to **thin skinned** people so as not to hurt their feelings.